 - If the documents do not meet registration requirements we will tell you what is needed.
 If the remaining requirements are not met before the scheduled date of international operations, review of the aircraft's documents will be completed on the non-priority schedule.

 - If the documents or declaration of international operations did not arrive with sufficient lead-time to allow for review and registration by the given date of international operations, the review of the documents will be completed on the non-priority schedule.
-The aircraft owner is welcome to file a new Declaration of International Operations if the aircraft is committed to international operations on a subsequent date.
+The aircraft owner is welcome to file a new Declaration of International Operations (PDF) if the aircraft is committed to international operations on a subsequent date.

 - If the documents meet registration requirements, we will send a 30-day Temporary Certificate of Aircraft Registration by fax.
 The temporary certificate is good for operations outside the United States of America provided the aircraft also meets airworthiness requirements.